access-ci-org/Integration_Roadmaps/docs/source/tasks/Ticket_Handling_v2.md

 If you are a resource provider (RP) integrating a resource, provide a short organization name or abbreviation that can be used to define your RP queue.
 Theis queues will be named “\<short_name\>”, like “Jetstream-2” or “Delta”.

-Identify for this queue the name and ACCESS usernames of:
+Identify for this queue the name and email addresses of:

-1. People that can UPDATE tickets in the queue
+1. People that can browse tickets (agents)

-2. Person who will be assigned tickets by default (this person will be able to reassign tickets to anyone else with queue access)
+2. People who will be watchers to receive email notifications (watchers)

+Note: Most of the time both agents and watchers are the same.
+But, if some agents do not want to be spammed with emails they may opt from being a watcher.

 #### For ACCESS awardee queues